-3 Steps Construction and Engineering Companies Should Take to Prevent Ransomware (and one to help you recover from an attack)
+3 Steps AEC Companies Should Take to Prevent Ransomware

 This post was written in collaboration with Nick Espinosa.

 In addition, C&E has always been a bit of a traditional industry and not all of those working in it are technology-savvy.
-Since C&E firms are so schedule-driven, any successful ransomware that impacts work has a higher chance (74 percent vs. 42.5 percent for other industries2) of being paid off just so firms can stay on schedule.
+Since C&E firms are so schedule-driven, any successful ransomware that impacts work has a higher chance (74% vs. 42.5% for other industries) of being paid off just so firms can stay on schedule.
 This creates a target-rich environment for potential attackers.

 So now that you recognize you are a target, what can you do about it?
 There are pages and pages of guidance out there that will outline every little step you can take to help avoid being hit by a ransomware attack, but we are going to boil it down to three: Deploying Identity Management, Restricting Data Access, and Ransomware Recognition.

-Identity Management, and all it encompasses, is one of the leaders in the fight against ransomware.
-Essentially, a good Identity Management solution will encompass policies like Multifactor Authentication (MFA), so no single stolen username and password will allow an attacker to gain access to an account, Single Sign On (SSO) that allows users to easily gain access to company assets online but also will cut them from said assets if a threat is detected, and policies that govern behavior to make sure that no attackers can impersonate a user from anywhere in the world.
-For example, if a hacker gets access to a user’s password via one of the many methods they typically use such as phishing, credential stuffing, or brute force attacks, the Identity Management solution will identify the targeted user and cut them off from all company assets thus protecting the critical data.
+For example, if a hacker gets access to a user’s password via one of the many methods they typically use such as phishing, credential stuffing, or brute force attacks, the identity management solution will identify the targeted user and cut them off from all company assets thus protecting the critical data.

-In the construction industry, we tend to believe that Identity Management with Multifactor Authentication is primarily in the form of a VPN.
+In the construction industry, we tend to believe that identity management with MFA is primarily in the form of a VPN.
 The first factor of authentication being the employee logging onto the machine and the second factor being the employee initiating a VPN with a separate random password.
-This is not actually considered a complete Identity Management solution as these passwords may be easier to compromise and also because this type of methodology does not understand the behavioral characteristics of the users.
+This is not actually considered a complete identity management solution as these passwords may be easier to compromise and also because this type of methodology does not understand the behavioral characteristics of the users.

 Further, VPNs can slow down connectivity, especially at lower-bandwidth locations.
 So, in order to utilize the VPN securely, employees might be willing to accept extremely slow download and upload speeds which can significantly impact their productivity.
 Because of perceived performance impact, and because most companies have a policy that allows their users to skip VPN use, in many cases VPNs are not used consistently thereby undermining the very purpose for which they are employed.

-More modern Identity Management solutions leverage other approaches for easy and secure access such as Multifactor Authentication using either an authenticator app on a mobile device or physical hardware token, integration with passwordless authentication which uses unique identifiers such as biometrics to secure the login, and also Software Defined Perimeters which leverage all of the above as well as limit the ability of the user to only gain access to the exact information they need instead of being able to see the entire company network from their mobile device.
-In this manner you alleviate the need for VPN and force a lightweight multifactor authentication on the employees which is required to access the data, improving security.
+More modern identity management solutions leverage other approaches for easy and secure access, such as MFA using either an authenticator app on a mobile device or physical hardware token; integration with passwordless authentication that uses unique identifiers such as biometrics to secure the login; and also software-defined perimeters, which leverage all of the above as well as limit the ability of the user to only gain access to the exact information they need instead of being able to see the entire company network from their mobile device.
+In this manner you alleviate the need for VPN and force a lightweight MFA on the employees, which is required to access the data, improving security.

 Restricting Data Access